ninabarzh/ipa/content/en/docs/guides/emergency-comms.md

 menu:
   sidebar:  # Adds to Docsy's auto-generated sidebar
     weight: 35
-description: "When your usual number or email isn’t safe, these tools offer alternative ways to call for help, get advice, or reach trusted contacts—without tipping off anyone watching.
+description: "When your usual number or email isn’t safe, these tools offer alternative ways to call for help, get advice, or reach trusted contacts, without tipping off anyone watching.
 Includes secure apps, burner numbers, and cautious planning."
 ---

 ## How to create a backup communications plan